 I was also asked to contribute to The ISSUE: Collective – which is a student run blog that serves as a school-wide forum covering current issues, new directions, and dilemmas at my alma mater, The University of Texas at Austin School of Architecture.
 How could I turn down my alma mater?!?
 The premise is that 3 people are given a single word and you can write about whatever comes to mind.
 My word was REMNANT

 That has got to be one of the more depressing words.
 Despite the fact that I generally try to keep things light and upbeat, I must have written 10 versions of my “REMNANT” post only to think how depressing is this?
-I finally hammered it out and while I don’t think it’s bad, it has to be the most depressing post I ever wrote. (you can read it here)
+I finally hammered it out and while I don’t think it’s bad, it has to be the most depressing post I ever wrote.

 You may or may not have known that I have started writing for some other sites – which I can’t even begin to tell you how much that blows my mind.
 Since you are here – and presumably reading this – you know that I am a terrible writer (let’s not even bring up my grammar and punctuation, we all know I make up my own “rules”).
 But apparently that’s okay, it has more to do with “your voice”.
-I think my writing voice sounds like Abe Vigoda – apparently there are people out there who really like Abe Vigoda.
+I think my writing voice sounds like Abe Vigoda – apparently, there are people out there who really like Abe Vigoda.

 I have been writing 1 article a month for the website ‘Architects’ Guide to Glass & Metal’ for the last 7 months.
 I mostly talk about glass (I couldn’t tell you why metal is getting ignored but it is…).
 These articles are a challenge to write because I can’t just make stuff up like I do eleventeen percent of the time here on my site.
-I had a article due last week and I decided to cover the role of glass in the new Morphosis designed Dallas Science & Nature Museum.
+I had an article due last week and I decided to cover the role of glass in the new Morphosis designed Dallas Science & Nature Museum.
 I mean, if Thom Mayne was so jazzed up about it, shouldn’t other people be??

 Last week I rolled out the Life of an Architect ‘Playhouse Design Competition‘ which was super exciting and very satisfying.
 I think it’s important to give back to the community in some way and this is a competition worthy of anyone’s time and effort (it’s for the kids).
 I have had a very good showing so far and we are just getting started.
 Every person who sent me a registration email received a personalized email back with instructions and design guidelines.
 I know I could have lumped everyone together and sent out a few mass emails but that didn’t seem like the right thing to do – I want each individual to know that I appreciate them.

 Because you can’t appreciate the joy without a little sorrow, I have been having all sorts of difficulties with the company that hosts my website.
 Over the last few months, page load times have slowed down to an unacceptable level.
 I call the company to voice my concerns and all I can bring myself to share is that when I get on the phone with them, explain the problem (over and over again every time I call), they start talking to me in the most complicated techno-nerd talk I’ve ever heard that causes my eyes to roll back into my head and send stabbing pains through my chest … I think I might even have passed out once or twice.
-Basically my site is too big to be hosted on a shared server for $7.95 a month and I need something more along the lines of $79.00 a month (that’s right, there’s nothing in between).
+Basically, my site is too big to be hosted on a shared server for $7.95 a month and I need something more along the lines of $79.00 a month (that’s right, there’s nothing in between).

 Lastly, there are the comments and emails to respond to – which is generally an enjoyable experience except when you get called a “diversity hater” and told that I am “ruining this country with my bigotry” (FYI – not all hippies are for peace, love and understanding, some can be really mean).
 I try and not let that stuff not bother me but it does – oh well.